 Striped dresses, shirts, and tops are stylish and a classic way to update your wardrobe.
 Here you will learn about sewing stripes and get all the tips and tricks you need to perfectly match seams.

-The size and directions are easy concepts to follow and you can add diagonal stripes by cutting diagonally on on the bias.
+Stripes can be broad or thin, horizontal or vertical, even or uneven, and finally, printed or woven.
+The size and directions are easy concepts to follow, and you can add diagonal stripes by cutting diagonally on the bias.

+Even or uneven refers to the size and pattern of the stripes and the colorway.
 Then the stripes can be in the dye print or in the weave of the fabric.
-If your stripes are woven then generally the stripe is visible on the reverse side of the fabric as well.
+If your stripes are woven, then generally, the stripe is visible on the reverse side of the fabric as well.

 - Any back or front seams

 In the below example, I matched the pieces at the hems and then matched the sleeve from the bottom of the armhole at the front.